Derived from the name of the mathematician Muhammed ibn-Musa Al-Khowarizmi, an algorithm is a solution to a problem that meets the following criteria.

 When was the first algorithm?

 Because a cooking recipe could be considered an algorithm the first algorithm could go back as far as when writing.
 However, many find Euclid's algorithm for finding the greatest common divisor to be the first.
-This algorithm that was first described in 300 B.C.
-Ada Lovelace, who is credited to be the first computer programmer and the first person to develop an algorithm for a machine.
+This algorithm was first described in 300 B.C.
+Ada Lovelace, is credited to be the first computer programmer and the first person to develop an algorithm for a machine.